-- 4.4 Participate to act as an inspection team member in line with the inspection procedures, or agreed alternatives, of the sponsoring nuclear regulator. - 4.6 Sponsoring regulator the lead regulatory body that recognises the need for the inspection and formalises this as part of its inspection programme. - 4.7 Training the aspect of familiarisation with and understanding of the specific aspects of the sponsoring regulators' standards, requirements and systems of working to enable effective witnessing or joint participation in the inspection. - 4.8 Witness to observe how the inspection is conducted, to take notes, to attend opening, interim and closing meetings but not to take part in, or directly influence the outcome of the inspection. - 4.9 Witnessed inspection an activity in which a regulator conducts an inspection according to its own regulatory framework and one or more regulators witnesses it.
+- 4.3 Multinational Inspection an inspection carried out by two or more regulators based on the MDEP Common QA requirements. - 4.4 Parallel Inspections inspections that are carried out at the same time on the same vendor by two or more regulators in accordance with their own inspection framework and procedures. - 4.5 Participate to act as an inspection team member in line with the inspection procedures, or agreed alternatives, of the sponsoring nuclear regulator. - 4.6 Sponsoring regulator the regulatory body that recognises the need for the inspection and formalises this as part of its inspection programme. - 4.7 Training the aspect of familiarisation with and understanding of the specific aspects of the sponsoring regulators' standards, requirements and systems of working to enable effective witnessing or joint participation in the inspection. - 4.8 Witness to observe how the inspection is conducted, to take notes, to attend opening, interim and closing meetings but not to take part in, or directly influence the outcome of the inspection. - 4.9 Witnessed inspection an activity in which a regulator conducts an inspection according to its own regulatory framework and one or more regulators witnesses it.